-For Cross Country, hackamores must be used with a bit. without bits are not allowed.
+For Cross Country, hackamores must be used with a bit.
 The maximum length of the shank is 24 cm, measured in a straight line from the middle of the higher ring to the middle of the lower ring.

-For Cross Country, bits with a lever arm The lower cheek (lever arm) on any bit may not exceed 10 cm.
-The length of the lever arm is measured in a straight line from the highest point where the bit is stopped to the lowest point of the lever arm.
+For Cross Country, bits with a lever arm may not exceed 10 cm.
+The length of the lever arm is measured in a straight line from the lowest point where the bit is stopped to the lowest point of the lever arm.